Frank Marion Brown

-Frank was predeceased by his mother, Maud Anderson, stepfather John Anderson, father George Brown, and brother Earl Brown.
-He is survived by his loving wife of 56 years, Madge; daughter Candy Johnson, her husband Mike, their son Stuart; son Paul, his wife Susan, their son Turnor; son S. Whittington, his wife Karyn, their daughter Kaleigh, all of Little Rock.
+Frank was predeceased by his mother, Maud Anderson; stepfather, John Anderson; father, George Brown and brother, Earl Brown.
+He is survived by his loving wife of 56 years, Madge; daughter Candy Johnson, her husband Mike, their sons Stuart, Adam (Erin, Seattle, WA) and Drew (Kelley, Berthoud, CO); son Paul, his wife Susan, their son Turnor; son, S. Whittington, his wife Karyn, their daughter Kaleigh, all of Little Rock.
 He is also survived by his brother Paul Brown, wife Jean of Montrose, Colo. and numerous nieces and nephews.

 Funeral service will be Monday, Dec.
 3, 2012 at 11 a.m. at St. Michael's Episcopal Church, 12415 Cantrell Road, Little Rock, Ark.
 72223, with internment following at the Church's Columnbarium.
 In lieu of flowers, memorials may be made to St. Michael's Episcopal Church, 12415 Cantrell Road, Little Rock, Ark.
 72223.